URBAN: Conceiving a Lunar Base Using 3D Printing Technologies

 Group Leader Granular Matter, German Aerospace Center (DLR)

-CEO, Spartan Space
+President & Founder, Spartan Space

 Senior Systems Engineer, LIQUIFER Systems Group